positively-charged/bcc/doc/details.md

 <h4>Message-building functions</h4>

 When calling `Print()` and the like, sometimes you want more control of the message-building process: what parts will form the message, in what order, and in what quantity.
-A message-building functions gives you control of these characteristics.
+Message-building functions give you control of these characteristics.

-A message-building function is qualified with `msgbuild`, must have a `void` return type, and must not have any parameters.
+A message-building function is qualified with `msgbuild`, must not have any parameters, and must have a `void` return type.
 In the body of a message-building function, a special function called `append()` becomes visible.
 You use `append()` to output the parts of the message. `append()` supports all of the cast types that are supported by `Print()`.

 To create and print the message, pass the message-building function along with the `msgbuild:` cast type:

 ```
 void Welcome( int borderLength ) {
-   // This nested message-building function will create the message:
    msgbuild void CreateMessage() {
       int i = 0;
       while ( i < borderLength ) {